sagemath/trac_to_gh/Issue 9291.md

 # Issue 9291: Constructing a root system / coxeter group from a pair of matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9291

 Original creator: nthiery